Skip to main content

 1.41 mi / 2.26 km from the hotel

 The springs that named the city still rise beneath the brick domes of Abanotubani, the oldest reason anyone settled this valley.
-Book a private room and a rough-mitt scrub — the ritual Pushkin and Dumas wrote home about.
+Book a private room and a scrub, like Pushkin and Dumas, for a timeless Tbilisi bathing ritual.

 0.87 mi / 1.41 km from the hotel